Terry Smith (American football, born 1959): Personal life

 Smith purchased the Mountain Television Network in 2008 for only a $10,000 deposit because the television station and network was ready to be closed down and go off the air.
 Smith transformed the station and network by producing one hundred hours each week of their own new television programming, the most of any television station in America, and by expanding the station and network from being broadcast on only one cable network in only two counties of one state, to being on sixteen cable networks that broadcast across seven states in the entire Southeast of the U.S.

 Smith's overriding rule in providing this all-inclusive coverage was that MTN and all of its staff were only allowed to broadcast positive television shows and positive news stories and coverage.
 Unlike all other television stations across the country that usually focus on only negative news stories, Smith focused MTN entirely on everything positive and great that was happening in America.

 Smith implemented his only positive network rules so that even the MTN news broadcasts were only allowed to cover positive news stories.
 He even created a special "What A Wonderful World" news segment on the Evening News every night, where an especially positive news story was told and shown footage of while the musical background of the story had Louis Armstrong singing the song, "What A Wonderful World".

-With this never-ending positive goal in mind, MTN worked 7 days per week, 24 hours per day, and literally 365 days per year in an effort to cover everything positive that was happening in the region and across America.
+In order to achieve its mission of emphasizing good news stories in the region as well as the country as a whole, MTN ensured that its broadcasts were uninterrupted around the clock.

 As a result, MTN produced more hours of its own television content during these years than any other television station in the United States.

-Throughout these years, one of the television shows that Smith created and personally hosted was titled 'The Veteran's Voice' so he could honor and show his great respect for America's incredible military veterans.
+Throughout these years, Smith created and hosted the television program The Veteran's Voice, which featured interviews with U.S. military veterans.
 Smith worked with WW II veteran and author Ken Wiley, a World War II veteran of seven D-Day battles in the Pacific where he drove the LCVP landing boats right up onto the D-Day beaches, as well as with World War II veterans HC Moretz, Norman Isenhour, and Sam Wotherspoon, and World War II historian Keith Buchanan, to film and broadcast more than three hundred two-hour life story interviews with World War II, Korean War, and Vietnam War military veterans.

-Smith produced and broadcast more than 300 Veterans' Voice television shows, and through this work he put together the largest library of personally told American World War II history that has ever been compiled anywhere in America or the world.
-He also provided DVD copies of every interview to every veteran's family member, including sons, daughters, wives, husbands, grandchildren, great-grandchildren, brothers and sisters, so that every veteran's family member would forever have a DVD copy of the life story of their American hero.
+Smith produced more than 300 Veterans' Voice television programs documenting the experiences of American military veterans.
+He also provided DVD copies of every interview to every veteran's family member, including sons, daughters, wives, husbands, grandchildren, great-grandchildren, brothers and sisters, so that family members would have a DVD copy of the veteran's interview.